-Perspective | Doug Emhoff, as Second Gentleman, can make history — and change — too
+Perspective | Doug Emhoff, as ‘second gentleman,’ can make history — and change — too

 And by advocating a platform that encourages men to share equally in households, to support their spouses’ ambition, to fight back against bosses who scoff at personal leave, to advocate for family leave and child care and to smash the crushing patriarchy that makes such rigid demands on them as well, Emhoff can make a lasting impact.

-It’s a job perfect for a Second Gentleman.
+It’s a job perfect for a “second gentleman.”
 It’ll make him a first, too.

 Twitter: @petulad